 - Blue Whale, a classic roadside attraction.

-- Old Wolf-Robe’s Indian Trading Post/Arrowood’s, now a car repair shop across the street from Blue Whale.
+- Old Wolf-Robe’s Indian Trading Post/Arrowood’s, across the street from Blue Whale.

 - Originally called Tulsey Town after the Creek Indians of the Tallasse or Tulsey community; Creeks originally from Alabama; moved to Oklahoma in the 1880s.

 - First post office 1879 in home of George Perryman.